Skip to main

 K-12 STEM Programs

-Aspiring Scientists Summer Internship ProgramJune 18 to August 9, 2024
+Aspiring Scientists Summer Internship ProgramJune 18 – August 12, 2026

 For students 15+, ASSIP was established for high school and undergraduate students who are passionate about science and eager to gain practical science, technology, engineering and math experience.
 Selected students work one-on-one with faculty researchers at George Mason University and collaborating institutions using state-of-the-art technology to solve hypothesis-driven questions.